All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pancreatitis.
 Acute pancreatitis has been reported in a small number of patients taking GLP-1 medications.
 While the absolute risk is low, patients with a history of pancreatitis should discuss this risk with their provider.
 Symptoms like severe, persistent abdominal pain radiating to the back should prompt immediate medical evaluation.

 Thyroid concerns.
 GLP-1 receptor agonists carry a boxed warning about medullary thyroid carcinoma (MTC) based on animal studies in rodents.
-To date, this has not been confirmed in humans.
-However, GLP-1 medications are contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+To date, this hasn't been confirmed in humans.
+But GLP-1 medications are contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 Kidney function.
-While GLP-1 drugs are not primarily cleared through the kidneys, dehydration from nausea and vomiting can occasionally stress kidney function.
+While GLP-1 drugs aren't primarily cleared through the kidneys, dehydration from nausea and vomiting can occasionally stress kidney function.
 Patients with pre-existing kidney disease should have renal function monitored regularly.

 Muscle and bone health.
 Significant weight loss from any cause can lead to loss of lean muscle mass and potentially affect bone density.
 Patients on long-term GLP-1 therapy should incorporate resistance training and adequate protein intake to preserve muscle and bone health.